 And spreads his baits with care...

-Media texts tend to act in reverse: they hide their ideological values and act powerfully to reinforce and maintain existing ways of thinking about the world and its peoples - existing ways of thinking are called the status quo.
 To take an example, you will all have seen advertisements for the iPod Nano.
 Such ads operate at many ideological levels, but perhaps most obviously they act to reinforce and maintain materialist and consumerist ideologies that create in us a world view that might be articulated thus: 'I want it; I deserve it; I'll have it..'.
 The way such texts work is to create a persuasive construction - a cultural code - of what it means to be "cool" and "modern".

 Such texts cat by "calling" their audience to respond as what might be called the ideal reader.
 Ads tend to work by suggesting that to stay "cool", we need to buy the goods on offer.
 An attractive lifestyle is created into which the product is inserted and linked.